 You don’t know what to write down for occupation on the customs forms.

-Pasta has been your main meal for months.
+Pasta has been your main meal for months in the hostel kitchen.
 Sometimes you mix it up by putting chicken in it.

-You wear the same shirt for a week.
+You wear the same shirt for a week (or longer).

 You wear the same jeans for two weeks.